bhim/ubc-tsd/docs/UBC-Technical-Specification-Document.md

 </details>

 > **Note:** It is imperative to understand the structural composition of the catalog, which is architected as an aggregation of `items` and `offers`.
 Within this framework, the `item` serves as the fundamental, root-level entity.
 In the specific context of the EV charging ecosystem, an `item` maps directly to an individual charging connector.
 Consequently, catalog implementation must treat every `item` entry as a distinct connector instance.
 Furthermore, the `item:id` attribute must be populated in strict adherence to the recommended nomenclature to ensure the unique and standardized identification of each connector within the network.

+* **Recommendation:**
+To maintain the operational integrity and synchronization of the network, it is strongly recommended that the `availabilityWindow` of an item cached within the Catalog Discovery Service (CDS) be updated during the `init` stage.
+At this juncture, as the provider designates the specific item (connector) as 'reserved' or 'in-use' within their internal inventory management systems, a corresponding update must be executed within the CDS.
+This ensures that the availability status of the connector is accurately reflected across the network, thereby mitigating the risk of double-booking and ensuring catalog currency.

 ## 9. Creating an Open Network for EV Charging
 The open network for EV charging requires all the EV charging BAPs, BPPs, to be able to discover each other and become part of a common network.
 This network is manifested in the form of a Distributed Registry maintained by NBSL (the Network Operator).